texfaq/texfaq.github.io/FAQ-figurehere.md

 Using either method, you have to deal with the possibility of the figure or table being too large for the page.
-(Floating objects will float away in this circumstance; ''doing it by hand'', like this, you take upon yourself the responsibility for avoiding ''_Overfull `\vbox`_'' errors.
+(Floating objects will float away in this circumstance; "doing it by hand", like this, you take upon yourself the responsibility for avoiding "_Overfull `\vbox`_" errors.

-A further problem is the possibility that such ''fixed floats'' will overtake ''real floats'', so that the numbers of figures will be out of order: figure 6 could be on page 12, while figure 5 had floated to page 13.
+A further problem is the possibility that such "fixed floats" will overtake "real floats", so that the numbers of figures will be out of order: figure 6 could be on page 12, while figure 5 had floated to page 13.
 It's best, therefore, either to stay with floating figures throughout a document, or to use fixed figures throughout.